-Mac OS X 10.4 or later is required.
-EagleFiler is a universal binary that runs natively on both PowerPC- and Intel-based Macs.
+EagleFiler is a universal binary that runs natively on both PowerPC- and Intel-based Macs using Mac OS X 10.4-10.5.

-It is also recommended that you install Growl6 so that you get a notification each time a document is imported into EagleFiler.
+It is also recommended that you install $Growl^6$ so that you get a notification each time a document is imported into EagleFiler.